Integrating with WordPress¶

 CiviCRM public forms such as online contribution pages and event registration pages will be shown to the public in your selected WordPress theme.
-When logged in to your Control Panel, CiviCRCM will be shown as a link in the left sidebar menu.
+When logged in to the WordPress dashboard, CiviCRM will be shown as a link in the left sidebar menu.

-WordPress shortcodes enable a user to be able to very easily display dynamic content within a WordPress Page or Post with the use of just one line of text.
-For more information about WordPress shortcodes check here.
+WordPress shortcodes enable a user to be able to very easily display dynamic content within a WordPress Page or Post with the use of just one line of text (read more about WordPress shortcodes).
 After installing CiviCRM within your WordPress environment, you can immediately take advantage of CiviCRM specific shortcodes that enable you to display content that relates to contribution pages, event pages, profiles, user dashboards, and petitions.
 Extensions can also add their own shortcodes.
 The basic shortcode format is

-[civicrm compontent=X] with various options, including the ID of the component you want to display.
+[civicrm component=X] with various options, including the ID of the component you want to display.

-Shortcodes using tinymce editor (WP Versions 4.9.x and prior)¶
+Shortcodes using the classic editor (WordPress versions 4.9.x and prior)¶

 To add a shortcode either create a new post or new page.
 If you are using the classic editor (as opposed to the new Gutenberg editor) you will now see a CiviCRM button next to Add Media.

 After you click on CiviCRM, you will be able to choose the type of content to display.
-(The options correspond to the types of content in the list above.)
+The options correspond to the types of content in the list below.

 Explanation of available core shortcodes¶